manav7chugh/byte-authoring/Byte-Authoring.md

 Sample Learning Objective: Contrast customer- and competitor-centric organizations.

-* "What do Netflix, Amazon, and Uber have in common?

-They disrupted their industries by being customer-centric, instead of competitor-centric.<br>
+* "What do Netflix, Amazon, and Uber have in common?They disrupted their industries by being customer-centric, instead of competitor-centric.<br>
 By focusing on customer needs, they were able to highlight their competitors' shortfalls and gain market share.
   * Netflix didn't kill Blockbuster, the late fees did.
   * Amazon didn't kill some retailers, poor customer service did.
   * Uber didn't kill the taxi industry, limited access and fare control did."<br>

 ### Examples, examples, examples!